Haiti - HT - HTI - HAI - Central America and the Caribbean

 Senate or le Sénat de la République (30 seats; 0 filled as of January 2023); members directly elected in multi-seat constituencies by absolute majority vote in 2 rounds if needed; members serve 6-year terms (2-term limit) with one-third of the membership renewed every 2 years)

-Senate - last held on 20 November 2016 with runoff on 29 January 2017 (next originally scheduled for 27 October 2019 but postponed until political and civil society actors agree to a consensual process)
+elections: Senate - last held on 20 November 2016 with a runoff on 29 January 2017 (next originally scheduled for 27 October 2019 but postponed until political and civil society actors agree to a consensual process)

 Chamber of Deputies - last held on 9 August 2015 with runoff on 25 October 2015 and 20 November 2016 (next originally scheduled for 27 October 2019 but postponed until political and civil society actors agree to a consensual process)

-Senate - percent of vote by party - NA; seats by party - NA; composition - NA
+election results: Senate - percent of vote by party - NA; seats by party - NA; composition - NA

 Chamber of Deputies - percent of vote by party - NA; seats by party - NA; composition - NA